-University Lecturer in Criminology and Complex Networks
+University Associate Professor in Criminology and Complex Networks

 Director of the Institute of Criminology's Ph.D.
 Programme

-Paolo Campana is a University Lecturer in Criminology and Complex Networks.
+Paolo Campana is a University Associate Professor in Criminology and Complex Networks.
 He joined the Institute in January 2015.
 Prior to moving to Cambridge, Paolo was a Research Fellow at the Extra-Legal Governance Institute, Department of Sociology, University of Oxford and a Fellow of Nuffield College, Oxford.
 He was also a member of the Centre for Corporate Reputation at the Said Business School, Oxford.
 Previously, he held positions as a Research Officer at the Centre for Criminology (University of Oxford: 2007) and then a Research Associate at the same centre (2008-2010).
 He holds a PhD from the University of Turin.

 Paolo's work specialises in organised crime and forms of extra-legal governance.
 Other areas of interest include corporate crime and fraud; trust, reputation and mechanisms of cooperation in illegal settings.
 Moreover, Paolo has a strong interest in the application of network analysis techniques to the study of organised forms of criminality.